RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 * Software development is relatively new to you, but you built a successful track record in another profession.
 You want to meet people who can help you accelerate through the beginner phase so you can start something useful.

-Common thread for all of the above: Awesomenessis in your bones, and you are ready to unleash it.
+Common thread for all of the above: Awesomeness is in your bones, and you are ready to unleash it.
 You want to take your skills to the next level, and you’re ready to tackle _Big League Problems_.
 [WindyCityRails](http://windycityrails.org) is for you.
 <!--more-->
 ###Speakers